Hollywood and Vine (film): Plot summary

 Martha Manning is on her way to imagined fame and fortune in Hollywood, stopping off at Pop Barkley's hamburger stand thirty miles from the city of her dreams.
-A stray dog enters as does Larry Winters who thinks the dog belongs to Martha.
-Feeding the dog his hamburger Larry notices the dog dancing to The Emperor's Waltz on Pop's jukebox and thinks the dog belongs to Martha.
-Martha feels Larry is a wolf and leaves the cafe with Larry vowing to track her down in Hollywood to return her dog who he has named "Emperor".
+A stray dog enters, as does Larry Winters, who thinks the dog belongs to Martha.
+Feeding the dog his hamburger, Larry notices the dog dancing to The Emperor's Waltz on Pop's jukebox and thinks the dog belongs to Martha.
+Martha feels Larry is a wolf and leaves the cafe with Larry, vowing to track her down in Hollywood to return her dog, whom he has named "Emperor".

 Martha meets her girlfriend Gloria, who she is staying with, but discovers she is not really a film actress but a stand in; however, Gloria has regular employment.
-As time goes by the only work Martha can find is in a drugstore.
+As time goes by, the only work Martha can find is in a drugstore.

 Larry turns out to be a New York playwright, newly arrived in Hollywood to write the screenplay for a film to be produced by Lavish Pictures.
 Before he can write the screenplay of his play, Lavish assigns him to write a script for a film about Hollywood, which Larry knows nothing about.
 He decides to learn about the city for his screenplay by working as a soda jerk at a drug-store soda fountain, where he meets Martha again.
 When Martha discovers that Larry has brought Emperor with him, Larry thinking he is her dog, she changes her mind about him.

-By chance Martha gets a small role in a film and brings Emperor to the Lavish Pictures film studio.
+By chance, Martha gets a small role in a film and brings Emperor to the Lavish Pictures film studio.
 Attracted by other dogs, Emperor follows them where the director of Larry's Hollywood film is looking for the ideal dog for his film: he is delighted with Emperor.
 Emperor steals the show from the other actors and becomes a major celebrity doing cigarette commercials and having troubles with the Internal Revenue Service.